Skip navigation

 • whether the donor has been informed of his or her capacity to have the sample and associated data removed from the research project.

-2. Research involving human embryos and gametes, including the derivation of human embryonic stem cell lines, is separately governed by the Research involving Human Embryos and the Ethical guidelines on the use of assisted reproductive technology in clinical practice and research (2007) (ART guidelines), issued by the NHMRC.
+2. Research involving human embryos and gametes, including the derivation of human embryonic stem cell lines, is separately governed by the Research involving Human Embryos and the NHMRC Ethical guidelines on the use of assisted reproductive technology in clinical practice and research (2017) (ART guidelines).
 Research involving the derivation of embryonic stem cell lines or other products from a human embryo must be considered by the HREC as part of a licence application to the Embryo Research Licensing Committee (see Part C of the ART guidelines).
 The legislation and ART guidelines do not regulate the use of these products after they have been derived.

 Old biospecimens

-1. The question sometimes arises concerning the need for application of this policy to human biospecimens of some antiquity.
-If human biospecimens is identified by a "living person" or a "living collectivity" as being culturally or biologically connected to them, then the human biospecimens policy and its procedure should be followed insofar as it is practical and reasonable to do so.
+1. The question sometimes arises concerning the need for application of this policy to Human Biospecimens of some antiquity.
+If Human Biospecimens are identified by a person or a community as being culturally or biologically connected to them, then the Human Biospecimens policy and this Procedure should be followed insofar as it is practical and reasonable to do so and in line with Ethical Review.

 Human research Ethics Review at the University